Eternal Moments: The Dynamic Universe of Street Photography

 The Vibrant Revolution

 The introduction of color to photography gave street photography new perspectives.
-William Eggleston, who is credited with inventing color photography, demonstrated to the world how vivid colors might give images additional levels of meaning and emotion.
+William Eggleston, who invented color photography, showed how rich colors might lend meaning and emotion to images.
 Today’s photographers are still experimenting with color and utilizing it to tell stories and create moods.

 The FreeTime: Two flower sellers in their rest time